-2. Message from the Chair of the Board of Directors
+Message from the Chair

 The Pembina Trails School Division Educational Support Fund Inc. (PTESF) is a registered charity dedicated to financially supporting the educational experiences of outstanding Pembina Trails students in academic, athletic or artistic pursuits.
 These funds are used both to directly enhance both individual student experiences as well as the school's benefits to students.